 5. Overloaded Outlets

 We all have a lot of stuff that needs to be plugged in – but only so many outlets on our walls.
 It’s incredibly easy to have our TVs, speakers, computer, and everything else all plugged into one spot.
 This is a common electrical mistake.

 Each outlet has a maximum number of amperes it can handle.
 In Alberta, the maximum for general purpose circuits is 15 amps.

 When you stack – or “piggyback” – multiple plugs on the same outlet, you increase the number of amps being used.
-This increases your chances of short circuits and fire.
+This increases your chances of outlets that stop working. electrical short circuits, outlets that are hot to touch and even fire.

 A good rule of thumb is one plug per socket in each outlet, and unplug anything you aren’t using.
 This will also reduce the amount of standby – or “phantom” – power you use, which in turn will reduce your electricity bills.